NethermindEth/Paprika/docs/design.md

 1. batch id - a monotonically increasing number, identifying each batch write to the database that happened
 1. block information including its number and the hash
+1. an initial fanout of pages (currently set to `256`) - this allows to remove N nibbles from the path (currently: `2`)
 1. abandoned pages

 The last one is a collection of `DbAddress` pointing to the `Abandoned Pages`.
 As the amount of metadata is not big, one root page can store over 1 thousand addresses of the abandoned pages.

 #### Abandoned Page

 An abandoned page is a page storing information about pages that were abandoned during a given batch.
 Let's describe what abandonment means.
 When a page is COWed, the original copy should be maintained for the readers.
-After a given period of time, defined by the reorganization max depth, the page should be reused to not blow up the database.
+After a given period, defined by the reorganization max depth, the page should be reused to not blow up the database.
 That is why `AbandonedPage` memoizes the batch at which it was created.
 Whenever a new page is requested, the allocator checks the list of unused pages (pages that were abandoned that passed the threshold of max reorg depth.
 If there are some, the page can be reused.

 As each `AbandonedPage` can store ~1,000 pages, in cases of big updates, several pages are required to store the addresses of all the abandoned pages.
 As they share the batch number in which they are abandoned, a linked list is used to occupy only a single slot in the `AbandonedPages` of the `RootPage`.
 The unlinking and proper management of the list is left up to the allocator that updates slots in the `RootPage` accordingly.